kayaman/aws-mla/Questions.md

 Which AWS streaming services would be best suited for processing real-time streaming data for the ML inference with minimal management overhead?

     *Kinesis Data Streams provides durable real-time data streaming that can capture and store data from many different sources.
 Amazon Managed Service for Apache Flink can query, analyze, and run computations on streaming data.
 Using a combination of both of these services, you can ingest real-time data using Kinesis Data Streams.
 Then, you can process it with Apache Flink for suitable use for ML inference.*

+## Choose a modeling approach

+1. You are a machine learning engineer for a cybersecurity company and planning to train your own model to detect security threats.
+You want to train your model using deep learning and SageMaker.
+Which of the AI/ML stack would you choose to accomplish your goal?

+    *AWS ML frameworks and infrastructure helps you train your model with a deep learning framework.*

+2. You are training your machine learning (ML) model for a classification problem.
+You provide answers in the example data during training.
+Which algorithm can be used for a binary classification, a multi-class classification, and a regression ML task?

+    *XGBoost - This implements a gradient-boosted trees algorithm that combines an ensemble of estimates from a set of simpler and weaker models.
+It can be used for binary classification, multi-class classification, and regression problems.*